 Entrepreneurship is like a marathon.
 And it’s a lot more painful than other options.

 Maybe you don’t need to become an entrepreneur.

-For example, if you're stuck in a boring job, maybe you just need to find an interesting one, the author says.
+For example, if you’re stuck in a tedious job, maybe you just need to find an interesting one, the author says.